 It is advisable to work with an experienced, engaged insurance broker like Pacific Prime Hong Kong.
 Our team of experts knows everything there is to know about the Hong Kong healthcare system, as well as provides a service that can make both reimbursement and direct billing insurance claims even better.

-- Public vs Private Guide 2017: With handy information about what to expect from the service, treatments, and costs of hospitals in both the local public and private health sectors, you’ll be better positioned to make the right call with regards to your health.
+- Public vs Private Guide: With handy information about what to expect from the service, treatments, and costs of hospitals in both public and private healthcare in Hong Kong, you’ll be better positioned to make the right call with regards to your health.

 - Claim Train Infographic: From our global parent site, this infographic explains a bit more about the insurance claims process and how having a broker, like Pacific Prime Hong Kong, can really help you fast track your road to recovery.